EMBO Gold Medal

 The EMBO Gold Medal is an annual award of the European Molecular Biology Organization (EMBO) given to young scientists for outstanding contributions to the life sciences in Europe.
-Laureates receive a medal and €10,000 and are invited to receive the award and present their research at the annual EMBO Meeting and to write a review published in The EMBO Journal.
+Laureates receive a medal and €10,000 and are invited to receive the award and present their research at the Cell Bio Meeting and to write a review published in The EMBO Journal.
 Medallists can only be nominated by EMBO Members.